fortify/github-action/README.md

 <!-- START-INCLUDE:action-fod-sast-scan.md -->

-This action performs a SAST scan on Fortify on Demand F(FoD).
+This action performs a SAST scan on Fortify on Demand (FoD).
 If software composition analysis of open source has been purchased and configured on the applicable release, this action can be used to perform a combined SAST and SCA (open source) scan.

 The SAST and optional open source scan performed by this action consists of the following steps: